Male vs Female Labradoodle: Main Differences (With Pictures)

 First-time dog owners love Labradoodles for their positive personalities and hypoallergenic nature.
 Both males and females require at least 1 hour of exercise each day, but males may need closer to 2 hours.
 Labradoodles are extremely clever dogs who might decide to misbehave if they’re bored, so it’s important to keep them active and engaged.

 Like the Poodle, their fur is actually hair that doesn’t shed much.
 Their grooming requirements are relatively light as long as you brush them at least a couple of times a week to prevent their fur from tangling.
-Because they don’t shed much, they’ll also need a haircut every couple of months to keep looking fresh.
+Because they don’t shed much, they will also need a haircut every couple of months to keep looking fresh.

 Depending on the type of Labradoodle you choose, they might eat a ton of food each day or have a smaller-sized serving.
 It’s important to choose a well-balanced diet so they can grow up healthy and strong, no matter what size they are.
 Your vet will be able to help you find the perfect meal plan that accounts for their life stage and nutritional requirements.